DanielCiccC/DanielCiccC.github.io/FINM3407/notes/behavioural_biases.md

 3. More Active in M&A
 4. Too Quick to Start New Businesses

+### Self-control bias
+People to fail to act in pursuit of their long-term, overarching goals because of a lack of self-discipline.

 ## Halo Effect

 ## Primacy and Recency Effect